Therapeutic Use Exemptions (TUE)

 All players have the right to the best medical treatment.

 In certain cases, a player may be required to take a prohibited substance or use a prohibited method in order to treat an illness or condition.
-In such cases, he or she must apply for a Therapeutic Use Exemption (TUE), which, if granted, gives that player the authorisation to take the required medication containing a banned substance or use the required banned method.
+In such cases, he or she must apply for a Therapeutic Use Exemption (TUE) prior to the Use of such prohibited substance or method, which, if granted, gives that player the authorisation to take the required medication containing a banned substance or use the required banned method.

 Any player taking part in a FIBA competition, who takes or intends to take medication that contains or may contain one of these substances or who uses or intends to use one of these methods, must apply for a TUE.
 This avoids the risk of sanctions in the event of a positive test.